datacarpentry/semester-biology/materials/functions-R.md

 ### Understandable chunks

-* Human brain can only hold ~7 things in memory.
+* Human brain can only hold limited number of things in memory
-    * Write programs that don't require remembering more than ~7 things at once.
+* Write programs that don't require remembering all of the details at once
-* What do you know about how `sum(1:5)` works internally?
-    * Nothing.
-    * Ignore the details and reduce `sum()` to a single conceptual chunk.
-* All functions should work as a single conceptual chunk.
+* Treat functions as a single conceptual chunk.

 ### Reuse